-The generic <mgmtObj> mappings described in clause 5.4.1 shall apply, and no specific mapping is necessary.
+The generic <mgmtObj> mappings described in clause 6.4.1 shall apply, and no specific mapping is necessary.

-In addition to the status code mapping for the <mgmtObj> CRUD Operations, FUMO [7] specifies the status codes that are exclusive for FUMO.
+In addition to the status code mapping for the <mgmtObj> CRUD Operations, FUMO [OMA FUMO] specifies the status codes that are exclusive for FUMO.
 Those status codes will be used only for the execute command, and shall be used only for the oneM2M UPDATE Request.
 The status code mappings specific to the [firmware] Resource shall be as follows.

 Note that the status codes defined in FUMO are common to the OMA DM 1.3 and OMA DM 2.0.